build-trust/ockam/examples/app/portals/README.md

 ## Introduction to Ockam Portals

 An Ockam Portal carries a non-Ockam protocol over Ockam.
-There are various types of Ockam Portals: TCP Portals, UDP Portals, Kafka Portals, etc. The Portals app for Mac supports TCP Portals.
+There are various types of Portals: TCP Portals, UDP Portals, Kafka Portals, etc. The Portals app for Mac supports TCP Portals.

 Ockam Portals are built on top of [Ockam Routing](https://docs.ockam.io/reference/protocols/routing), and end-to-end encrypted Ockam [Secure Channels](https://docs.ockam.io/reference/protocols/secure-channels).
 Channels can be established over multi-hop, multi-protocol transport routes that may include bridges, relays, or rendezvous.
 This layering enables end-to-end encrypted Portals.
 It also allows Portals to traverse NATs, firewalls, and clouds without any change to networks or infrastructure.